 With all this in mind, you might consider consulting with a mover to load the truck for you.
 A professional mover will be most capable of loading the truck efficiently.
 This will ensure the most secure travel environment for your belongings.

 How Much Do Professional Packing Services Cost?

-On average, packing services can cost anywhere between $60 to $100 an hour and up depending upon how many people are servicing your move.
+On average, professional packing services can cost anywhere between $60 to $100 an hour and up depending upon how many people are servicing your move.
 Packing is one of the most stressful parts of moving and hiring someone who can provide packing tips can make the process easier.
-Of special concern and not well known information is the fact that if you pack your items yourself, they are not insured…this is often considered “PBO” – packed by owner.
+Of special concern and not well-known information is the fact that if you pack your items yourself, they are not insured…this is often considered “PBO” – packed by the owner.
 It’s time-consuming because you want to pack everything correctly to avoid damaging your precious items.
 When you get professional packing services, you’re paying for the convenience, insurance on your packed items and the ease of a burden off your shoulders.
 Professional packers will also let you know which items you can and cannot pack so that you are ready when the movers show up.

 How much professional packing services will cost for you will depend on your possessions.
 If you have plenty of fragile, large or oddly shaped objects, the cost may increase.
 Your home’s size and the number of rooms you have also plays a role, as professionals will need to take care of each room appropriately.

 How much you have to pay for professional packing services will also vary with the specific services you need.
 At David McCarthy Moving, we offer various professional packing services, including:

 - Packing: This service includes the supplies, materials and labor employed for packing your items.
 You can then choose full or partial packing services, which will influence the overall cost.

 - Crating and rigging: You’ll only need this service if you have industrial equipment, machinery or large objects.
 We provide a custom crate to hold your item and rigging to keep it stable and secure during the move.